Therefore sign: Similar signs

 In Norwegian and Danish, a superficially similar symbol was formerly used as an explanatory symbol (forklaringstegnet).
 It can be typeset using the open o followed by a colon, thus: '.
 It is used for the meaning "namely", id est (i.e.), videlicet (viz.) or similar.

+The punctuation mark (gbakurunen) of the N'Ko script—a modern writing system for the Manding languages of West Africa—is a paragraph mark which marks the end of a major section of text.
+Its function is similar to that of the asterism.
+It symbolizes three stones holding a cooking pot over a fire.
+It is also used by internet users to pictorially represent a fidget spinner.